 But I know at least a few nutritional experts that eat up to 12 per week.

 Boiled, hard-boiled, poached or scrambled are just some of the delicious ways to enjoy them.

 Carbs: 0 Sugar: 0

-Salmon is a fish that has little to no carbs and sugar.
+Salmon is a fish that has ALMOST NO carbs and sugar.
 It’s well known for being a powerhouse in nutrition.
 And boy does it taste good.

 In addition, it has vitamin B12, which is important for your nervous system.
-Many diabetics have a deficiency of B12 vitamins, so salmon may be of your interest.
+Many diabetics have a deficiency of B12 vitamins, so salmon is a great way to counter this.

 Salmon also contains D3, a vitamin that may help with bone loss, when taken with calcium.